Initial Teacher Training

 As part of the Learning in Harmony Trust & Partnership schools,

-If you are interested in applying or would like more information please contact us: firstname.lastname@example.org
+There are currently no placements available for academic year 2018-19.
+However if you are interested in applying for other schools within the Trust or would like more information please contact us: email@example.com or Essex and Thames Primary SCITT. http://www.essexandthamesprimaryscitt.co.uk/

-The Learning in Harmony Trust currently consists of Sheringham Primary School, JFK Special School and Upton Cross Primary School.
-Sheringham and Upton Cross are both National Support Schools, and JFK is a leading provider of support and training for SEN. All three schools have an extensive record of successful teacher training, and many of their current staff were trained within the schools.
-Our School Direct training offer will be a combination of input from the Institute of Education and schools within the partnership.
+The Learning in Harmony Trust currently consists of Sheringham Primary School, JFK Special School, Hartley Primary School, Drew Primary School and Upton Cross Primary School.
+Sheringham and Upton Cross are both National Support Schools and JFK is a leading provider of support and training for SEN. Each of these schools have an extensive record of successful teacher training and many of their current staff were trainees within schools in the Trust themselves.

 Trainees will have the opportunity to work alongside outstanding practitioners who have a total commitment to teacher training and development.
-The majority of trainees will be placed within schools within the trust, but some will be placed in nearby schools that share the Trust's values.
-Across the partnership schools there are a number of staff who are experienced mentors for those in their initial teacher training.
+In all of the Trust schools there are a number of staff who are experienced mentors for those who are training to teach.
 There are also opportunities for nursery placements and specialist settings if required.